Rajeshpandit55/QuickPaste/README.md

 This will launch the app in your default browser, typically at http://localhost:3000.

-###Usage
+### Usage
-Add a Snippet: Type your snippet in the input field and click the "Save" button to store it.
+-Add a Snippet: Type your snippet in the input field and click the "Save" button to store it.
-Edit a Snippet: Click on a snippet to edit its contents and save the changes.
+-Edit a Snippet: Click on a snippet to edit its contents and save the changes.
-Delete a Snippet: Click the trash icon next to any snippet to delete it permanently.
+-Delete a Snippet: Click the trash icon next to any snippet to delete it permanently.
-Copy to Clipboard: Click the copy icon to copy the snippet text to your clipboard for easy reuse
+-Copy to Clipboard: Click the copy icon to copy the snippet text to your clipboard for easy reuse